-The NLR N terminus typically consists of either a CC or TIR (Toll-interleukin 1 receptor) domain (7).
-The NLR NB domain, also referred to as the NB-ARC domain, is proposed to function as a molecular switch in NLR activation (6, 8-10).
-The C-terminal LRR domain is required for pathogen recognition specificity and for maintaining the NLR protein in an autoinhibited state.
-The NB-ARC domains of tomato I-2 and Mi-1, flax M and L6, and barley MLA27 are ADP-bound in this autoinhibited state (7, 11, 12).
+The NLR N-terminus typically consists of either a CC or TIR domain (7).
+The NLR NB domain, also referred to as the NB-ARC domain, is proposed to function as a molecular switch in NLR activation (6,8-10).
+The C-terminal LRR domain is required for pathogen recognition specificity and for maintaining the NLR protein in an auto-inhibited state.
+The NB-ARC domain of tomato I-2 and Mi-1, flax M and L6, and barley MLA27 is ADP-bound in this auto-inhibited state (7,11,12).
 Pathogen recognition via the LRR domain is proposed to permit the exchange of ADP for ATP, allowing the NB-ARC domain to adopt its activated state.
 ATP hydrolysis to ADP is proposed to re-establish the inactivated state.
-For example, mutants of the tomato I-2 NLR with reduced levels of in vitro ATP hydrolysis are autoactivated in vivo (11).
+For example, mutants of the tomato I-2 NLR with reduced levels of in vitro ATP hydrolysis are auto-activated in vivo (11).
 Nucleotide hydrolysis in NLR inactivation may extend further than ADP.
 For example, the NB subdomain of rice Os2g_25900 and the NB-ARC domains of maize PSiP and Arabidopsis Rpm1 possess a nucleotide phosphatase activity in which all phosphates are removed from the nucleotide triphosphate to leave the nucleoside base (13).

-A crucial question concerns the nature of the downstream signaling component(s) for plant NLR proteins and how these are activated or inactivated by NLR proteins upon pathogen perception.
-Several NLR proteins, including N, MLA10, and Rx1, have a dynamic nuclear-cytoplasmic distribution, whereas RRS1-R is restricted to the nucleus, dependent upon the presence of the PopP2 immune elicitor (14-18).
-Several NLRs, including barley MLA1 and MLA10, Arabidopsis RPS4 and SNC1, and the tobacco N protein, show a nuclear localization (17, 19-21).
-Redirection of MLA10, N, RPS4, and SNC1 from the nucleus to the cytoplasm reduces immune activation suggesting a signaling component resident in the nucleus (14, 17, transcription factor; ANOVA, analysis of variance; bis-tris, 2-[bis(2-hydroxy-ethyl)amino]-2-(hydroxymethyl)propane-1,3-diol; PWM, position weight matrix; 3-AT, 3-amino-1,2,4-triazole.
+A crucial question concerns the nature of the downstream signalling component(s) for plant NLR proteins and how these are activated or inactivated by NLR proteins upon pathogen perception.
+Several NLR proteins, including N, MLA10, and Rx1 have a dynamic nuclear-cytoplasmic distribution, whereas RRS1-R is restricted to the nucleus, dependent upon the presence of the PopP2 immune elicitor (14-18).
+Several NLRs, including, barley MLA1 and MLA10, Arabidopsis RPS4 and SNC1, and the tobacco N protein show a nuclear localization (17,19-21).
+Redirection of MLA10, N, RPS4, and SNC1 from the nucleus to the cytoplasm reduces immune activation suggesting a signalling component resident in the nucleus (14,17,20,22).
+One of the most important and earliest consequences of immune activation is transcriptional reprogramming (23-25).
+The association of MLA10 with Myb and WRKY transcription factors suggests that plant NLRs themselves might regulate transcription in the immune response (26,27).